Home / Physics / Direct Current

 Alternating Current vs. Direct Current

-Electricity is a fundamental force that powers our modern world, and two primary forms of electrical current exist – alternating current (AC) and direct current (DC).
-Understanding the differences between these two types of currents is essential for grasping the workings of electrical systems, from household appliances to industrial machinery.
+Both alternating and direct currents have their distinct advantages and applications.
+Understanding the differences between the two is essential for grasping the workings of electrical systems, from household appliances to industrial machinery.
+Here is a concise comparison table:

 CharacteristicAlternating Current (AC)Direct Current (DC)